pasindupiumal03/BLYV---vercel/README.md

-# BLYV Terminal
+# BONK Terminal

-BLYV Terminal is a modern web application for exploring Solana tokens, viewing live trades, analyzing charts, and getting AI-powered price predictions.
-The platform provides a terminal-style interface for users to query Solana token information in real time, with live data from BLYV and Solana Tracker APIs.
+BONK Terminal is a modern web application for exploring Solana tokens, viewing live trades, analyzing charts, and getting AI-powered price predictions.
+The platform provides a terminal-style interface for users to query Solana token information in real time, with live data from BONK and Solana Tracker APIs.
 All backend logic is now handled within the frontend codebase for a simplified, single-app experience.

 ## Features